draeician/ap/README.md

 - The tool will automatically ignore files with unsupported extensions
 - Changes are always made with the `--overWrite` flag to modify files in place
 - IMDb IDs should be in the format "tt" followed by numbers (e.g., tt11548850)
+- The `--DeepScan` option performs a thorough examination of the file's metadata, including areas that are normally skipped.
+This is useful for:
+  - Finding hidden or non-standard metadata
+  - Working with high-resolution AVC video files for iPod
+  - Ensuring all metadata areas are examined

 ## License